knobs-dials/wetsuite-dev/README.md

 ## Data collection

-Often enough, existing datasets aren't quite enough and you will have collect and organize some yourself.
+Often enough, existing datasets aren't quite enough, and you will have collect and organize your own.

 ### PDF
+One aspect is that the government is only required to try to give the most machine-readable version they have, and sometimes the best version is PDFs.

-PDFs are common enough, so we can extract the text it says it contains.
+Can we extract the text it says it contains?
+You can ask the PDF about the text it says it contains, and often that works:

 ```python
 import wetsuite.helpers.net